AdobeDocs/experience-manager-cloud-service.en/help/assets/search-best-practices.md

 **Scenario 8: Search for metadata tags with metadata jeep**

 You can capture a specific criteria using various search filters.
 Tag is a keyword that is assigned to an asset to make it identifiable among a large number of assets.
-For example, in this scenario, we are searching for assets with *jeep* tags in it.
+For example, in this scenario, search for assets with *jeep* tags in it.
 To do this, type `tags:jeep` in the search bar.
 Only assets that meet this criteria are listed in the search results.

 ![Search using tags](assets/search-tags.png)